polterguy/camphora-five/help-files/Camphora Five/02 - Creating your first app.md

 https://phosphorusfive.files.wordpress.com/2018/03/camphora-five-address-book-screenshot.png

-When you have added some records to your database, you can export your items, and for instance import them as a CSV file into Excel or Numbers if you're on a Mac OS X based system.
+When you have added some records to your database, you can export your items, and for instance import them as a CSV file into Excel, Numbers or any other system that supports importing CSV files.

 ### Settings for your app